Live From EuropeSaturday, July 4

 Varsler grep mot elsparkesykler: Vurderer aldersgrense og salgsforbud En 13-åring ble stoppa med en elsparkesykkel som kunne kjøre i 143 km/t.
 Nå varsler regjeringa mulig forbud.

-nrk · about 3 hours ago
+nrk · 17 days ago

 Live From Europe